midtown-ai/www/docs/glossary/b.md

 ## Bayesian Network

- Bayesian networks are graphical models that use Bayesian inference to represent variables and their conditional dependencies.
+ Bayesian networks are graphical models that use [Bayesian inference] to represent variables and their conditional dependencies.
 The goal of Bayesian networks is to model likely causation (conditional dependence), by representing these conditional dependencies as connections between nodes in a directed acyclic graph (DAG).
 The graph’s nodes are just the model’s variables, whether observable quantities, latent variables, unknown parameters or subjective hypotheses.
 Once graphed, researchers can then fairly simply calculate the probability tables for each node and find the joint probability effect of even independent, random variables on the model’s final outcome.

  ![](img/b/bayesian_network.png ){: width="100%"}

- See also [B], [Bayesian Inference]
+ See also [B], ...

 ## Bayesian Optimization Sampling Method